shailshouryya/yt-videos-list/python3.6+/README.md

 Ideal if you use Selenium for other projects 😎
 - **NOTE**: NOT required if you already ran the commands above in the ***Running the package from the python interpreter*** section, since running those commands runs the following commands automatically under the hood 😁
-- Make sure you already have the `yt-videos-list` package installed (follow directions above for getting set up), then run the following:
+- Otherwise, make sure you already have the `yt-videos-list` package installed (follow directions above for getting set up), then run the following:
 ```shell
 python3     # MacOS/Linux
 python      # Windows